 Although I said that driving a car or riding a motorbike is one of the best experiences, you should spend more time walking and enjoy things.
 I believe interacting with nature would bring you a lot of new lessons in your life.

 By saying walking more, I would like to relate it to trekking, or hiking more.
 All of those activities force us to use our legs to walk and our hands to feel the surrounded objects.
 As a result, we have more chances to expand our knowledge of everything we touch and feel.

 I still remember the time I joined a trekking trip at Bu Gia Map National Park, I learned how to cook water using bamboo.
 And in my trek at Ta Nang – Phan Dung, I pretty much enjoyed making the tents, preparing dinner, and sleeping in the middle of nowhere.
 Even that night had heavy rain and wind, and I was so cold, it was one of my best experiences ever.

 This last section might somehow isn’t related to traveling makes you smarter, but more about a thing that I really want to share.

 As Rob Lowe has written in his second book Love Life, “Adventure is important in life.
 Making memories matters.
-It doesn’t have to be a secret sea plane and an historic sports moment.
+It doesn’t have to be a secret seaplane and a historic sports moment.
 But to have a great life, you need great memories.
 Grab any intriguing offer.
 Say yes to a challenge, and to the unknown.
 Be creative in adding drama and scope to your own life.
 Work at it, like a job.
 Money from effort comes and goes.
-But effort from imagination and following adventure creates stories that you keep forever.
+But the effort from imagination and following adventure creates stories that you keep forever.
 And anyone can do it”.

-And I made The Broad Life to share my stories to everyone.
+And I made The Broad Life to share my stories with everyone.

 ‘PIN IT’ NOW, DEFINITELY TRAVELING MAKES YOU SMARTER!